reganbaucke/JuDGE.jl/docs/src/index.md

 it is a solver which leverages the syntax of the JuMP modelling language to solve a particular class of capacity expansion problems.

+For more details see our working paper: [JuDGE.jl: a Julia package for optimizing capacity expansion](http://www.optimization-online.org/DB_HTML/2020/11/8086.html).

 ## Problem Class / Decomposition

 JuDGE solves multi-stage stochastic integer programming problems using